Rani-s123/Live-ASL-Interpretation-Bridging-the-Communication-Gap/README.md

 ## 🙌 Final Thoughts

 This project demonstrates a practical solution for real-time ASL gesture recognition using deep learning, helping bridge the communication gap between D&M individuals and the rest of society.

----

-Would you like help designing a professional `README.md` layout with images and diagrams as well?